Visiting Student Freshers

-New undergraduate students will be provided with all meals (breakfast, lunch and dinner) for the first four days of Freshers' Week (from dinner on Sunday 5 October until lunch on Thursday 9 October inclusive) for a single payment of £80, which will be charged to their Michaelmas term ‘battels’ (College invoice).
+New undergraduate students and Visiting Students will be provided with all meals (breakfast, lunch and dinner) for the first few days of Freshers' Week (from dinner on Sunday 3 October until breakfast on Wednesday 6 October inclusive) for a single payment of £28, which will be charged to their Michaelmas term ‘battels’ (College invoice).

 After this you will be able to pay for meals via the Dining Hall’s pay as you go system.
 Each student will have their own account which is accessed via the UPAY website and which you top up as necessary.

 If you will be arriving in Oxford prior to Sunday 5 October and you would like to eat in the Dining Hall then you will be able to purchase a meal card from the lodge for £10 + £1 refundable deposit on return of the card.